porjo/youtubeuploader/README.md

 }
 ```
 All fields are optional.
 Command line flags will be used by default (where available).
 Use `\n` in the description to insert newlines.

+## Alternative Oauth setup for headless clients

+If you do not have access to a web browser on the host where `youtubeuploader` is installed, you may follow this oauth setup method instead:

+1. Create an account on the [Google Developers Console](https://console.developers.google.com)
+1. Register a new app there
+1. Enable the Youtube API (APIs & Auth -> APIs)
+1. Create Client ID (APIs & Auth -> Credentials), select Application Type 'Other'
+1. Download the resulting credentials file, saving it as `client_secrets.json` in the `youtubeuploader` directory
+1. Run `youtubeuploader` for the first time, passing the `-headlessAuth` parameter
+1. Copy-and-paste the URL displayed and open that in a browser
+1. Copy the resulting authorisation code and paste that into the `youtubeuploader` prompt: *"Enter authorisation code here:"*

+(subsequent invocations of `youtubeuploader` do not require the `-headlessAuth` parameter)

 ## Credit